kan-bayashi/svt/docs/architecture.md

 # Architecture

-`sivit` is a terminal image viewer built around Kitty Graphics Protocol (KGP).
+`svt` is a terminal image viewer built around Kitty Graphics Protocol (KGP).
 The core goal is: keep navigation/status updates responsive even when image rendering or terminal I/O is slow.

 ## High-level pipeline